86x/example-openapi-swagger-jsdoc/README.md

 node index.js
 ```

-5. Open a web browser and navigate to /api/docs for the Swagger UI page
+5. In the terminal you should see "Listening on port 1227".
+Open a web browser and navigate to /api/docs for the Swagger UI page
 ```
 http://localhost:1227/api/docs
 ```